storybookjs/react-native/CONTRIBUTING.md

 _This method is slow_

 1.  `yarn bootstrap --all`
-2. Have a beer 🍺
+2. Take a break 🍵
 3.  `yarn test` (to verify everything worked)

 ### Working with the kitchen sink apps